Best Banana Nut Muffin Recipe

 - 1 cup toasted Pecan Pieces , or other desired nut *see note 1 for toasting

-- In a mixer fit with the beater blade, cream together the butter and sugar until light and fluffy, about 2 minutes.
-Beat in the bananas until well broken up.
-Beat in the eggs and vanilla extract.
+In another large bowl, cream together the butter and sugar until light and fluffy, about 2 minutes.
+Beat in the eggs, vanilla and bananas until they are well broken up.

-- By hand, fold in the flour mixture until just combined.
+By hand, fold in the flour mixture until just combined.
 Fold in the nuts, reserving a handful to top the muffins with.
+Don't overmix which can result in tough muffins.
 Fill the muffin cups with the batter.
 Top with the reserved nuts.